 My heat pump cools when it is supposed to be heating

-If your heating and cooling system is a heat pump and it blows cool air when Nest is in heating mode (the background on the display is red), you may need to adjust your heat pump O/B wire orientation settings on Nest.
+If your heating and cooling system is a heat pump and it blows cool air when your Nest Learning Thermostat is in heating mode (the background on the display is red), you may need to adjust your heat pump O/B wire orientation settings on your Nest Learning Thermostat.
 Here’s how.

-If your Nest is in heating mode but is cooling your home or is heating your home in cooling mode, you may need to adjust the O/B wire orientation in Settings.
+If your Nest Learning Thermostat is in heating mode but is cooling your home or is heating your home in cooling mode, you may need to adjust the O/B wire orientation in Settings.